 With sustained, focused eye contact comes authority.
 If you can’t look people in the eye, you can’t expect them to believe your message or agree with your point of view.
-Good eye contact can communicate confidence and conviction (even if you are not an expert on your presentation topic).
+Good eye contact can communicate confidence and conviction.

 People will be more willing to participate in the speech when they see you scanning the crowd.
 You’ll notice them nodding, frowning and even smiling.
 As a result, your audience are transformed from passive listeners to active participants.

 If you don’t focus on different audience members or are looking at the floor (or your slides), the audience are less likely to engage with the presentation and start thinking about something completely different - you’ll have effectively lost that participant as they are no longer listening to what you are saying.

 Before you speak, take a moment to pause and scan the room for friendly faces.
 Connect with listeners who you think will engage with you and focus on one audience member at a time.
 You’ll be more conversational and confident if you do so.